aagraston/aagraston/README.md

-Hey, thanks for checking out my .readme... you nerd 🤓
+Hey, thanks for checking out my page... you nerd 🤓

 I'm @aagraston.

-I'm a web developer!

-I'm making my way through my first handfull of projects.
+I'm a web developer, making my way through my first handful of projects.

 🌠 You can trust I'm having one metric butt-ton of fun every single day, designing and developing. 🌠